xinghaochen/TinySAM/README.md

 ```

 ## Evaluation
-We follow the settting of original [SAM](https://arxiv.org/abs/2304.02643) paper and evaluate the zero-shot instance segmentaion on COCO and LVIS dataset.
+We follow the setting of original [SAM](https://arxiv.org/abs/2304.02643) paper and evaluate the zero-shot instance segmentaion on COCO and LVIS dataset.
 The experiment results are described as followed.

 | Model               | FLOPs (G) |COCO AP (%) | LVIS AP (%)|
 | ------------------- | -------- | ------- |------- |